Superconducting Decoherence and Thermal Quenching of the Josephson Diode Effect in Low-Dimensional Josephson Systems

 Consequently, Eqs.~(\ref{EJ})–(\ref{omega}) form a nontrivial closed set of self-consistent equations, which determine the effective Josephson couplings ${\bar J}_1(T)$ and ${\bar J}_2(T)$ renormalized by the Josephson phase fluctuations.
 Further considering the Josephson supercurrent injection $I_J$ (Sec.~SII.~A), this procedure yields a qualitatively modified Josephson CPR,

-Consequently, the Debye–Waller–like factors~\cite{kittel1963quantum,sakurai2020modern} appearing in the Josephson couplings, $\exp({-\langle{\delta\phi^2}(T)\rangle}/2)$ in ${\bar J}_1(T)$ and $\exp({-2\langle{\delta\phi^2}(T)\rangle})$ in ${\bar J}_2(T)$, which originate from Josephson phase fluctuations, render the temperature dependence of the Josephson CPR no longer governed solely by a single energy scale set by the SC gap as in Eq.~(\ref{CPR}).
-These factors, in fact, encode the decoherence of the Josephson coupling induced by SC phase fluctuations, yielding a Josephson response that is governed by both the SC gap and Josephson phase coherence.
+The Debye-Waller-like factors appearing in the Josephson couplings, $\exp({-\langle{\delta\phi^2}(T)\rangle}/2)$ in ${\bar J}_1(T)$ and $\exp({-2\langle{\delta\phi^2}(T)\rangle})$ in ${\bar J}_2(T)$, which originate from Josephson phase fluctuations, render the Josephson CPR no longer governed solely by a single energy scale set by the SC gap.
+These factors encode the decoherence of the Josephson coupling, and the resulting Josephson response is governed jointly by the SC gap and phase coherence.
+It should be emphasized that this decoherence mechanism is fundamentally different from BKT-type transitions: it does not involve vortex unbinding, topological defects of the global phase, or the characteristic universal jump associated with the BKT transition.
+Instead, it arises from the smooth decoherence of relative-phase locking between SC components.

 In particularly, in the limit where $\bar J_1 \rightarrow 0$ and $\bar J_2 \rightarrow 0$ as a consequence of signigicant Josephson phase fluctuations, while the SC gap $|\Delta|$ remains finite, the equilibrium Josephson phase can no longer be uniquely determined from the minimum of the Josephson energy $E_J$ in Eq.~(\ref{EJ}).
-This indicates that SC phase coherence across the Josephson junction is not established, despite the presence of a finite pairing gap.
+This indicates that SC phase coherence across the Josephson junction is not established, despite the presence of a finite SC pairing gap.

+{\sl Results.---}We perform fully self-consistent numerical calculations of the proposed framework [Eqs.~(\ref{EJ})–(\ref{omega})].
+The phase stiffness $f_s$ is written as (see Sec.~SI for detailed derivation)